CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     That was easy 🚩!

-2. Next we are asked the name of the photo's incident.
+2. Next, we are asked the name of the photo's incident.
 Along with the `user_flag.txt` file, there was also the `Alien_autospy.jpg` file.
 Let's get a copy that file to our machine using `scp`:

     ![scp](scp.png)

     ![alien-photo](alien-photo.png)

-    The hint for this question mentions "Fox news", so we can use google and hack our way to the answer:
+    The hint for this question mentions "*Fox news*", so we can use google and hack our way to the answer:

     ![google](google-incident-fox.png)